pharo-contributions/XML-XMLParserHTML/README.md

 # XML-XMLParserHTML
-XMLParserHTML provides SAX and DOM parsers for HTML that convert possibly malformed HTML into well-formed XML.
+XMLParserHTML provides SAX and DOM parsers in [Pharo](http://www.pharo.org) for HTML that convert possibly malformed HTML into well-formed XML.

 ## Installation